AllUnderControl/Projects/Power Electronics Design/Boost DCM&CCM Comparation/readme.md

-The challenge in the first exam in Fundamentals of power electronics was design a boost converter in dcm and ccm, slect the bes switches, cores, and compare the volum and efficiency of both.
+The challenge for the first exam in Fundamentals of Power Electronics was to design a boost converter operating in both Discontinuous Conduction Mode (DCM) and Continuous Conduction Mode (CCM).
+The task included selecting the best switches and magnetic cores, and finally, comparing the volume and efficiency of both designs.